Lower Abdominal Pain and Stomach Pain: Causes, Types, & Treatments

 ConstipationA buildup of stool in the colon can cause cramping and pain, especially on the left side.

-Kidney stonesStones moving through the left ureter can cause intense pain, which can radiate to the groin area.
+Kidney stonesStones moving through the left ureter can cause intense pain.

-Ovarian cyst (in women)A fluid-filled sac on the ovary causes sharp pain, especially if it bursts.
+Ovarian cyst (in women)A fluid-filled sac on the ovary causing sharp pain, especially if it bursts.

 Common Causes: